 In response to these questions, the network team explained that government officials continue to take the people for granted because the people have been docile each time it happened.
 They gave Instances where the citizens came out en masse to demonstrate their opposition for certain unfavourable government policies and the government in power had to be forced to reverse them.
 They insisted that power belongs to the people and the people must exercise it peacefully but firmly.

-The resources persons were Peter Mazzi, Sebastian Kpalap, and Green Isaac on behalf of Social Action Anticorruption Network
+The resources persons were Peter Mazzi, Sebastian Kpalap, and Green Isaac on behalf of Alone Anticorruption Network